 The Eurekaweek marks the start of your student time in Rotterdam.
 In four days you get to know the student life, and the university!
 You'll go to a party (or two) at one of the student associations, go on a City Tour and explore Rotterdam's culture.
 Most people you'll befriend will be even before you start classes in September.

-You'll definitely be able to find a good student room in Rotterdam.
 A lot of 'traditional' student accommodation is in the great neighbourhood, Kralingen.
 However, you'll also be able to find housing a bit closer to the University!
 Getting to the campus is really easy with the bike or tram.
 Through student associations, fellow students and Vestia Rotterdam Stadswonen you will be able to find housing more easily.

 Welcome to our tough, lively, diverse and ever-changing city.